In Depth Baby Product Reviews Led by a Pediatrician

 Once your baby outgrows their convertible seat, they're ready for the big kid favorite booster seat.
 This transition will depend on the manufacturer's guidelines and your child's size.
 Pay special attention to weight and height restrictions, as most children outgrow one before the other.
 Depending on the seat, your child will likely need a booster around 5-7 years old, but child size is more of a factor than age.
 Just as you wanted to stay rear-facing as long as possible, we think keeping your child in a convertible seat as long as the seat user manual allows before swapping it for a booster is wise.
 We believe the 5-point harness and side shell of the convertible seats potentially offer more protection.

-Below is a summary chart from our review of booster car seats.
+Below is a summary chart of key metrics from our review of booster car seats.

 car seats - we don't care for a one-and-done style car seat and believe an...